15 Project 4 - Developing an image filter

 }

 Having this function, we can use it in conjunction with an allocator object, to allocate an array of bytes (u8 values) that is big enough to store the decoded pixel data of the image.
-Notice that I’m using @memset() to properly initialize the entire array to zero.
+Notice that I’m using @memset() to initialize the entire array to zero.

 const output_size = try calc_output_size(ctx);